 Overview The Signal Mountain Campground is centrally located inside Grand Teton National Park (GTNP) and provides a convenient basecamp for accessing all the park has to offer.
 This 80-site campground is located adjacent to Signal Mountain Lodge which provides many amenities you might need for your National Park adventures.
 The campground sits on the southeast shore of Jackson Lake and offers easy access to the lake waters and short walks to unparalleled views of the Teton Range.
 The area is frequented by various park wildlife, large and small as well as a variety of bird species.
 The Signal Mountain Campground is normally one of the first campgrounds to open and last to close in the park and can often have lingering snowpack during the opening weeks after heavy winters and possible early wintery weather at the end of the season.
 Due to the variability of weather in the Tetons, visitors should come prepared, especially during the months of May and October.

 Facilities The campground offers tent camping and pull-in/back-in sites for RVs or trailers up to 30 feet.
 This campground offers 24 sites with 30 and 50-amp hookups which are popular during the early and late season.
 The campground is organized in three loops with the first loop mainly offering electrical hookup sites, and the last loop being “generator free”.
-Tent pads are available at select sites and all sites have picnic tables, fire rings and bear-proof food storage boxes.
+Tent pads are available at select sites and all sites have picnic tables, fire rings and bear-proof food storage boxes (48" long x 36"deep x 33" high).
 Parking pads and areas for tents can vary greatly in size and care should be given when selecting a site.
 The campground provides a dump station, trash collection and recycling receptacles.
 Four conveniently located comfort stations provide campers with potable water, flush toilets, camper sinks and hot water.
 The campground is part of the Signal Mountain Lodge facility which provides a number of additional amenities including token operated showers and laundromat, as well as internet access and on-site cell tower service.
 Other amenities include a general store (groceries, gas, camping supplies, coffee bar and grab and go food options), restaurants, bar, gift shops, guided float trips, guided fishing trips, boat rentals, cabin rentals and more.

 The maximum stay permitted at Signal Mountain Campground is 14 nights, and the maximum cumulative stay between all park campgrounds is 30 nights.